 Include a bookmark with an encouraging scripture as a small token of appreciation.
 Popular scriptures include:

-The bookmark should also include the church's contact information, website, and number for the prayer line.
-As an added touch, include a customized ink pen and mints or chewing gum.
+The bookmark should also include the church's contact information, website, and prayer line number.
+A customized pen, mints or chewing gum can give the welcome packet a personalized touch.

 9. Swag Bag

-Swag bags are different than visitor packets because they include welcome gifts.
-They have branded gear to promote your church.
-Consider items from your church book store like a small journal, custom t-shirt, or a branded bottle of hand sanitizer.
+Swag bags are different from visitor packets because they include branded welcome gifts, such as a small journal, a custom T-shirt or a bottle of hand sanitizer.

 The goal of swag bags is two-fold.
-You want to make first-time visitors feel appreciated.
-Second, it is a way to market your church.
+First, they make first-time visitors feel appreciated.
+Second, they help market your church.

 10. Visitor Reception

-After you welcome visitors to the church, invite them to a welcome reception immediately following church service.
-The reception is an opportunity for the pastor to greet visitors formally.
+After you welcome visitors to the church, invite them to a welcome reception immediately following church service, where the pastor can greet visitors formally.
+This and other church reception ideas help add a personal touch to the process.

-The new member's ministry will have representatives to share information about joining the church and attending new members' classes.
+The new member ministry should also be there to share information about joining the church and attending classes.
 They can also answer questions about the church and various ministries and services.

-The kitchen ministry can prepare light hors d'oeuvre and punch for attendees.
+The kitchen ministry can prepare light hors d'oeuvres and punch for attendees.

 11. Invitation to Join

-The invitation of discipleship is a very important stage of the church experience and are great church welcome ideas.
-Every time the church doors open for a service, prayer meeting, or ministry meeting, the invitation to join should be extended.
+Incorporate the invitation of discipleship into your church welcome ideas to futher boost visitor engagement.
+It's an important stage of the church experience.
+Every time the church doors open for a service, prayer, or ministry meeting, the invitation to join should be extended.

-The invitation doesn't have to be a long and drawn-out process, especially at meetings.
+The invitation doesn't have to be long and drawn out.
 Ask those in attendance if they are saved and want to join the church.
 Gather their contact information and pass it on to the new member's ministry.

-Of course, it is more formal to give the invitation during Sunday service.
-During church services, people get asked to come forward.
+A more formal approach to this church open-door policy is to extend the invitation during Sunday service.
+People are asked to come forward.
 The pastor says a prayer, and they are then escorted to the new member's room to complete paperwork.

 12. Email Marketing

-As you've noticed, every time you welcome visitors to the church, you should get their contact information.
-The purpose of doing so is to help your teams engage in welcome activities.
-One activity is email marketing.
+Every time you welcome visitors to the church, you should get their contact information to ensure your teams engage follow up with communication such as email marketing.

-Whenever you ask someone for their email, you need a disclaimer letting them know that they're consenting to receive emails by giving the email.
+When you ask someone for their email, provide a disclaimer ensuring the member understands that they're consenting to digital communications.

 Do not bombard visitors with too many communications.
-Start with a simple thank you for attending service today message.
+Start with a simple thank you for attending the service today.
 Ensure the email also includes an open invitation to visit any time.

 13. Welcome Letter